Team5924/fll-resources/md/control-system/sensors.md

 # sensors

-sensors allow robots to understand their environment
+sensors allow robots to understand their environment. sensors are useful for making smart robots capable of autonomous operations

+### implementation
+see the programming section for implementing sensors

 ## color sensor